-“We do as much as we can to raise awareness of light strike.
+“I do as much as I can to raise awareness of light strike.
 Every year a lot of perfectly good wine is spoiled because it is stored in clear bottles and exposed to sunlight or the wrong type of indoor lighting.
 At Nyetimber we’ve been filling our wines into dark amber bottles since the 2009 vintage to protect against these exposures.
 Once one learns to recognise the sulphury smell of a light affected bottle, you’ll be amazed at how prevalent it is in wines filled into transparent packaging!”

 Wine merchants, bars and restaurants

 - Keep stock at risk of light strike away from direct light, including window displays.

 - Change damaging lighting such as fluorescents tubes to more wine-friendly low energy bulbs.

 - Stock wines from wineries who package their wine in dark glass.